himanshi09bansal/Kmeans/README.md

 ## INTRODUCTION
-From the given dataset, predict the optimum number of clusters and represent it visually.
-From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+From the given dataset, predict the optimum number of clusters and represent it visually. <br/>
 Use R or Python or perform this task

 ## 🚀 FEATURES